PolygonID/id-docs/docs/issuer/issuer-overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-An Issuer is any subject that issues Verifiable Credentials.
-You can think of a credential as a statement: something an Issuer says about another subject.
-For example, when a university (Issuer) claims that a student (subject) has a degree, this is a credential.
+An Issuer is any identity holder that issues Verifiable Credentials (to itself or to other identity holders).
+You can think of a credential as a statement or an attestation: something an Issuer says about another subject.
+For example, when a university (Issuer) claims that a student (subject) has a degree (credential).

-An issuer might be:
+Other examples of issuers are:

-- A DAO that issues “membership claims" to its members.
+- A DAO that issues “membership credentials" to its members.
-- A Government institution that issues Identity documents to its citizens.
+- A Government that issues National Identity documents to its citizens.
-- A Face detection Machine Learning application that issues "proof of personhood" claims.
+- A Face detection Machine Learning application that issues "prooved human" credentials.
-- An employer that endorses its employees.
+- An employer that certifies that its employees work for the company.

 :::info